nordic-institute/X-Road/xtee6/doc/OperationalMonitoring/Testing/test-opmonstrat_x-road_operational_monitoring_testing_strategy.md

 ## 4. Types of Testing Used

 The required types of testing are defined in [[HD_4]](#HD_4).
-Additional types and levels of testing may be used if found necessary during the project.
-The additional types of testing, if any, will be documented in [[TEST-OPMON]](#TEST-OPMON).
+In the following sections, all the required types are covered.

 ### 4.1 Integration Testing

-The integration tests will be used for testing the required functionality of the security servers and the operational monitoring daemon working together, while regular X-Road requests as well as monitoring data requests are handled.
+The integration tests will be used for testing the required functionality of the security servers and the operational monitoring daemon working together, while regular X-Road requests as well as operational monitoring and health data requests are handled.
 The goal is to cover the main functionality with automated tests.
 Manual tests will be carried out by the development team as needed, as well as during acceptance testing if necessary.
 The descriptions of manual tests will be provided in [[TEST-OPMON]](#TEST-OPMON).

 ### 4.2 Load Requirements and the Scope of Load Tests